 "You'll get the sausage flavor to whet your appetite, but it'll be surrounded by healthy produce that's the main event," Blake says.
 "You may find you don't have to season it with salt because the sausage will bring out the flavor in the vegetables."

 Sausage is a source of B vitamins and protein but you can get these nutrients from healthier, lean animal proteins.
-If you're eating sausage, try to opt for ones made with chicken or turkey instead of beef and pork and choose the brand with the lowest amount of sodium.
+If you're eating sausage, try to opt for ones made with chicken or turkey, or choose a vegan option instead of beef and pork — and choose the brand with the lowest amount of sodium.

 Sausage Health Risks